-interviews, but after that I got interviews."
-The majority of Asian respondents mentioned that this practice was widespread among their Asian friends and was seen as an imperative in some industries.
-A Korean-American female college student remarked, "A lot of my friends, especially the ones who started professional schools like business school or law school recently, they took on like American names just because they're like, 'I just have to for my professional career'."
+This interviewee noted a substantial increase in the rate of callbacks from employers after the change: "Before I changed it, I didn't really get any interviews, but after that I got interviews."
+Indeed, the majority of Asian respondents mentioned that this practice was widespread among their Asian friends and was seen as an imperative in some industries.
+A Korean-American female college student remarked: "A lot of my friends, especially the ones who started professional schools like business school or law school recently, they took on like American names just because they're like, 'I just have to for my professional career'."

 Several other Asian respondents reported using a "white" or "English" first name but noted that they used this name in addition to their "real" name rather than to replace it.
 Thus these job seekers simultaneously displayed both first names on their résumé, with one of the two names typically placed in parentheses.
-A Korean-American college student explained, "My freshman year, when I was applying [to internships], I just put my full name, but now I put my [English] nickname first and then my real name in parentheses."
+A Korean-American college student explained: "My freshman year, when I was applying [to internships], I just put my full name, but now I put my [English] nickname first and then my real name in parentheses."

-Though modifying first names was most common among Asian respondents, several black participants also reported altering their first name on their résumé, albeit in different ways.
+While modifying first names was most common among Asian respondents, several black participants also reported altering their first name on their résumé, albeit in different ways.
 The most common technique that these interviewees reported was to use their middle name, rather than first name, if the former sounded more "white" or "neutral" than the latter.

+Presentation of Experience

-Presentation of experience.
-More than two-thirds of participants who reported some form of résumé whitening mentioned changing the presentation of their professional or extra-professional experiences.
-These changes took three forms: (1) omitting experiences that might signal minority status or might be associated with negative racial stereotypes; (2) altering the description of such activities to make them seem more race-neutral; and (3) emphasizing experiences that signaled whiteness or assimilation into "white culture."
+More than two-thirds of participants who reported some form of résumé whitening mentioned changing the presentation of their professional or extraprofessional experiences.
+These changes took three forms: (1) omitting experiences that might signal minority status or might be associated with negative racial stereotypes; (2) altering the description of such activities in a more race-neutral way; and (3) emphasizing experiences that signaled whiteness or assimilation into "white culture."

 Omitting experience.
 The omission of experiences that could provide racial cues was particularly common among black respondents.
 In some cases, these omissions allowed job seekers to pass-that is, to appear white or at least not necessarily black-on their résumé.
-As one black female college student explained, "I've been involved in a lot of black [campus] groups and even though I've had leadership in them . . .
+As one black female college student explained, "I've been involved in a lot of black [campus] groups and even though I've had leadership in them ...
 [I] would take them off my résumé and you really couldn't tell that I was necessarily a black person."